Decide whether you need an extended car warranty using our helpful guide.

 - Safety components (seat belts, airbags, etc.)

-The purpose of car insurance is a bit different.
+The purpose of a car insurance policy is a bit different.
 As you may know already, car insurance is designed to repair your vehicle if it’s damaged in a collision or for other unnatural reasons, including tornadoes, hurricanes, and theft.
+You are required to insure your car in every state to drive legally, while a warranty is optional.

-Because the protection offered by car insurance is so different from the protection offered by a car warranty, many car owners choose to purchase both car insurance and a car warranty.
+Because the protection offered by an auto insurance company is so different from the protection offered by a car warranty provider, many car owners choose to purchase both car insurance and a car warranty.

 Is An Extended Car Warranty Worth It?

-For example, if you cannot afford an unexpected, costly repair between $2,000 to $4,000, it is recommended that you consider an extended car warranty.
+For example, if you cannot afford unexpected repair costs between $2,000 to $4,000, it is recommended that you consider an extended auto warranty.

-Owning a car warranty will protect you from having to foot a large bill in case of a major mechanical breakdown in your vehicle.
+Owning a car warranty will protect you from having to foot a large bill in case of a major mechanical breakdown in your vehicle, especially for a high-mileage or used car.

 For more information on this topic, we recommend that you read our article on whether extended car warranties are worth it.